UTMIST/utmist.gitlab.io/README.md

   - Bug reports and feature requests are preferred.
 - [**GitHub (Mirror)**](https://github.com/utmist/utmist.gitlab.io)
   - Bug reports and feature requests are accepted.
-- This project is maintained by the [Engineering Department at UTMIST](https://utmist.gitlab.io/team/engineering).
+- This project is maintained by the [Infrastructure Department at UTMIST](https://utmist.gitlab.io/team/infrastructure).
-- If you’re a member of UTMIST and would like to contribute or learn development through this project, you can join our Discord) and let us know in #infrastructure.
+- If you’re a member of UTMIST and would like to contribute or learn development through this project, you can join our [Discord Server](https://discord.gg/88mSPw8) and let us know in #infrastructure.

 ## Acknowledgements